Keeping Child Care Affordable

 Kids Co. is a nonprofit organization that funds Kids Co.’s tuition assistance programs, in part, through private donations from generous individuals, corporations, and foundations.

 Kids Co., as well as our donors, recognize that the cost of quality child care can be out of reach for some families, so much so that sometimes families forego child care altogether.
 When this happens, everyone loses: the children, their families, and entire communities.
 The development and safety of these children become fragile in ways that affect their vitality and health.

 Keeping quality child care within reach of all families is a core Kids Co. value, and we work to provide options that enable families to secure the care they need for their children.

 If you need help paying for child care, there are three tuition assistance programs available to you:

 If you live in the Seattle City limits and are not eligible to receive WCCC subsidies, apply for the City of Seattle Child Care Assistance Program (CCAP) to determine eligibility to receive child care subsidies from the City of Seattle.

-IMPORTANT: Kids Co. requires that families apply for Working Connection support (a comprehensive Washington State program that bundles several assistance programs into one application process), the City of Seattle Child Care Assistance Program, or Kids Co.’s schedule B prior to applying for a Kids Co. scholarship.
+IMPORTANT: Kids Co. requires that families apply for Working Connection support (a comprehensive Washington State program that bundles several assistance programs into one application process), the City of Seattle Child Care Assistance Program prior to applying for a Kids Co. scholarship.